Throw away clothes that don’t fit:

 Use the floors, doors, and the upper shelf:

 Many people hang clothes in their closet where their clothes hang down and their floor is completely unused as well as the upper shelf.
 If you want to maximize your closet, you want to maybe put a box or a divider.
 You want to try and keep things as organized as possible so you know where everything is.
 Clothes on the hanger, boots/shoes on the floor, and bags on the shelf are a good layout.
 You can also set up hooks on the closet door to hang jewelry or more clothes.
 If you have sliding doors, this might not work.

 Only use the closet for clothing, shoes, bags, and pants:

-Many people use the closet to shove lots of useless junk into storage.
+Many people use the custom closet to shove lots of useless junk into storage.
 If you want to maximize space in the closet, remove everything except what a closet is meant to be used for.
 I recommend that even useful things non-clothing-related should go.
 Move it somewhere else but it doesn’t have to be thrown out.
 Keeping the closet clean, simple, and efficient like this can maximize a lot of space.
 It also might be worth going through your clothes every few months to see what you need.
 For example, if winters around the corner, you might want to put ski pants or winter-related clothing ready to grab.